diditforlulz273/PokerRL-Omaha/README.md

  (was a number of external traverser rollouts before, which has been producing quite unstable amounts)

 #### Bug fixes
- - I don't remember them all, but among most important are use of deprecated torch tensor classes which crashed the GPU code on recent torch versions, some index miscalculations and wrong unsqueezes.
+ - I don't remember them all, but among most important are the use of deprecated torch tensor classes which crashed the GPU code on recent torch versions, some index miscalculations and wrong unsqueezes.